cornerstonejs/cornerstone3D/README.md

 ## Development

 Local development uses `<root>/examples` as a test application.
-You can import the VTK Viewport and the app configuration using a WebPack alias like so:
+You can import the VTK Viewport and the app configuration configuration using a WebPack alias like so:

 ```js
 import VtkViewport from '@vtk-viewport';